 As Asian food becomes more mainstream, I started noticing more chopsticks as food props in food photography when I browse Instagram and food blogs.
 I personally use chopsticks in my photos often, especially since I love eating noodles so much.
-There is one faux pas that has started to pop up in my Instagram feed more often and it inspired me to write a quick chopstick photography styling guide.
+I am inspired by seeing a cultural faux pas in some of these photos I see to share a styling guide on how to photograph chopsticks!
 Let me start by addressing what that chopstick gaffe is.

 How to Photograph Chopsticks Without Being Culturally Insensitive

 1. Do not style your chopsticks vertically out of bowls.

 Refer to cover photo for a demonstration of what not to do.
 In many Asian cultures, to stick chopsticks in such a way is not only considered bad manners, but it also conjures up thoughts of funerals and is considered bad luck.
 Some Asian cultures honor the dead by sticking chopsticks straight into bowls of rice.
 I used to be reprimanded as a child by my parents for resting my chopsticks vertically in my bowl.
 I’m never offended when I see this done now but it does give me an eye twitch!

 2. You can place the chopsticks either on the table or on your bowl.

 This is my default chopstick placement for photos.
 Especially if it’s just me and I don’t have a hand model to help assist.
 Adding chopsticks, like adding any eating utensils can give your photos more context and be pleasing to the eye.

 3. If you have a hand model to assist, have them attempt a noodle pull with chopsticks.

 I love finding ways to include a human element in my photography.
 When it comes to chopsticks, the obvious answer is to capture them in action!